-Once the site of a 1800s timber town that logged itself out of existence, the Adirondack Chapter's Everton Falls Preserve protects a 1.5-mile stretch of the St. Regis River, including Everton Falls.
+Once the site of a 1800s timber town that logged itself out of existence, the Adirondack Chapter's Everton Falls Preserve protects a 1.5-mile stretch of the East Branch of the St. Regis River, including Everton Falls.

 Why We Work Here